 - Missed dose: This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
 If you are female and able to get pregnant, your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
 Use an effective form of birth control during treatment with this medicine and for at least 5 months after your last dose.

 - Do not breastfeed while you are being treated with this medicine and for at least 5 months after the last dose.

-- Tell your doctor if you have kidney disease, liver disease, breathing or lung problems, diabetes, immune system problems (such as Crohn disease, ulcerative colitis, lupus), nervous system problems (such as myasthenia gravis), or any type of infection.
+- Tell your doctor if you have kidney disease, liver disease, breathing or lung problems, diabetes, immune system problems (including Crohn disease, ulcerative colitis, lupus), nervous system problems (including Guillain-Barré syndrome, myasthenia gravis), or any type of infection.
 Tell your doctor if you have had an organ transplant.

 - This medicine may cause the following problems:

 - Lung or breathing problem (including pneumonitis, interstitial lung disease)

 - Colitis (inflammation of the colon), which might damage your digestive system